Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	* Fixed cost changes of life support patch to accommodate the updated price of USI-LS supplies.
 Note that, because this change was made in a CRP update for 1.1, **this and subsequent versions of HGR Community Fixes are not compatible with KSP 1.0.4 or 1.0.5.**
 	* Added a patch to delete RPM internal elements when RPM is not present, to reduce grumbling in the log.
 	* Added a patch to rebalance the mass of the fairings and fix the Heavy LES tower.
 	* Added support for BahamutoD's Animated Engines.
+(It's a bit late, since BDAnimationModules needs updating for 1.1, but we're ready when it is!)
-	* Beginning to add tags.
+	* Added tags, and nicknamed the engines ("Grizzly", "Sunbear", and "Teddy", trying to stick with the Russian theme)

 ##Roadmap